 Editor's note: Whether LMF will select Located UEs for Ranging/SL positioning procedure will be decided by RAN.

-Editor's note: It is FFS if the LMF can provide candidate list of Located UE to participate in the network assisted SL positioning for the target UE, e.g.to perform targeted discovery.

 Editor's note: It is FFS whether an indication of whether a Located UE is static/mobile needs to be provided during discovery in line with SA1 requirements in TS 22.261, e.g. to facilitate Located UE selection in various coverage scenarios.

 NOTE: The role of being “Located UE” is dynamic and can change over time, in particular if the Located UE is moving.
 Hence, the discovery results need to be refreshed if there is a (significant) delay between discovery and initiating of a ranging procedure with a discovered Located UE.
 How often this is done is up to UE implementation.